doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 The supplied CloudFormation template will create a Lambda function that knows how to pull from queues, and invoke other Lambda functions.
 The function is triggered by CloudWatch Events, also set up by the CloudFormation template.
-CloudWatch Events are not yet supported directly by CloudFormation, so another Lambda function is supplied to create them as a custom resource.

 If you choose Continuous frequency, the function is invoked every 5 minutes, and runs for almost 5 minutes, constantly polling.